markcoxuk/Contact-Form/README.md

 * Google Fonts - Yantramanav

 ## Features
-The form features leverage jQuery and basic javascript.
+The form leverages jQuery and basic javascript.

 ### Token Check
 Checks for the existence and correct formatting of the test submission token in the URL parameters and warns if the token is missing of malformed.